 There are many things consumers consider when making a purchase.
 Some may be rational, looking for the best quality or value, and some a bit “non-rational,” or driven by the lowest price or quantity of what they are buying.

-With every shopper looking for something different, a few psychological pricing strategies can be used to maximize your selling efforts online.
+With every shopper looking for something different, a few psychological pricing strategies (also known as charm pricing) can be used to maximize your selling efforts online.

 Taking a lesson out of the real estate broker’s handbook, Odd-Even pricing can be used to imply the value of a particular item.